Mouna Noureddine: Early life

-Mouna Noureddine studied in the elementary school of Muslim girls in Hammam-Lif.
+Noureddine studied in the elementary school of Muslim girls in Hammam-Lif.
 During this period, she was part of a local theatre troupe called "Ennahdha ettamthilia" (the student rise).
 She got her degree in 1952 and enrolled in the schoolteachers college of Tunis.
 Two years later, she switched to the Arabic theatre school of Tunis.

-At the age of fifteen, Mouna, while still a student, meets during the rehearsals of The merchant of Venice by William Shakespeare the young comedian Noureddine Kasbaoui to whom she gets married later.
+At the age of fifteen, Noureddine, while still a student, meets during the rehearsals of The Merchant of Venice by William Shakespeare the young comedian Noureddine Kasbaoui to whom she gets married later.
 Mouna Noureddine gave birth to two boys and four girls In 1954, she worked in the municipal Arabic theatre troupe directed by Zeki Touleïmat.

 The year after, Mohamed Agrebi, the director of the Tunis Municipality troupe, selects her to join his team, and by the time she became the one to choose for the leading roles in most of the plays.

+Career: theater, cinema and television

+Noureddine has played in around 150 plays, part of which was directed by Aly Ben Ayed :